imrrohitt/One-Only-Consulting-Services/README.md

 cd one-and-only-consulting-services
 ```

+---

 🔹 Run the Website
-Open index.html in a web browser.
+✔️ ** Open index.html in a web browser.
-Use VS Code Live Server (or any local server) for a better experience.
+✔️ **Use VS Code Live Server (or any local server) for a better experience.